ixahmedxi/orbitkit/README.md

 To make this easier, you can use the `pnpm commit` command to create a commit message.
 This will open up a prompt for you to enter the type, scope, and subject of the commit message.

-Through husky and the `prepare-commit-msg` hook, any `git commit` commands will automatically be hijacked and processed by commitizen and commitlint.
+Through husky and the `prepare-commit-msg` hook, any `git commit` commands will automatically be intercepted and processed by commitizen and commitlint.
 If a commit message does not follow the convention, the commit will be rejected.
-If not commit message is provided, commitizen will open up a prompt for you to enter the commit message.
+If no commit message is provided, commitizen will open up a prompt for you to enter the commit message.

 ## Issues